Screened topological plasmons in graphene plasmonic crystals: Conclusions

 \section{Conclusions}

-In this article, we developed a formalism to study the quantum theory of plasmon excitations in structured media, applied to a system of stacked dielectric-graphene-metal that supports GSPs, when the optical conductivity of graphene is described by only a Drude-like term and losses are neglected.
+In this article, we developed a formalism to study the quantum theory of plasmon excitations in structured media, applied to a system of stacked dielectric-graphene-metal that supports GSPs, when the optical conductivity of graphene is described by only a Drude-like term, and losses non-local effects are neglected.
+This setup is experimentally achievable, for instance by using an AuPd metal substrate \cite{lundebergTuningQuantumNonlocal2017}.
 We then showed that a periodic modulation of the Fermi energy level, which can be achieved by tuning the carrier density, couples plasmons of different momenta, leading to the formation of plasmonic bands.
-The dispersion of the quantized plasmons is shaped by the graphene--metal separation, which can lead to acoustic plasmons that have a linear dispersion $\omega_q\propto q$ when the separation is small, compared to the size of the unit cell.
+The dispersion of the quantized plasmons is shaped by the graphene--metal separation, which can lead to screened plasmons that have a linear dispersion $\omega_q\propto q$ when the separation is small, compared to the size of the unit cell.

 Like in electronic systems, when the modulation is inversion symmetric, the geometric Zak (or Berry) phase of plasmon bands is quantized and can only take values of $0$ or $\pi$.
 We discussed how the value of this phase is connected to the parity eigenvalues of each band at the band center and edge.
 We further showed how the mechanism of band inversion occurs for the plasmonic bands, and defined a topological invariant that can distinguish different topological phases.
 In the 1D plasmonic crystal discussed, this is a $\mathbb{Z}_2$ invariant.
 Finally, we demonstrated how a non-trivial bulk topological phase is tied to the existence of mid-gap edge states via bulk-boundary correspondence.
 We numerically analyzed a finite-size slab of a plasmonic crystal in contact with vacuum, and observed mid-gap states whose wavefunction is exponentially localized at both the crystal's edges.